jackjliew/ai-openscale/tutorial-adv.md

   ![Gender Groups](images/gender_groups.png)

+  The model will be flagged as biased if the Action ratios for the protected group ranges differ from the ratios for the reference group ranges.
+For example, if the model finds that 60% of the time a voucher was recommended for male customers, but was only recommended 20% of the time for female customers, it is biased against the protected group.

 - You may now assign a fairness threshold.
 You will see an alert on your operations dashboard if the fairness rating falls below this threshold.
 Click **Next** to leave it set at the default of 80%.

-- You will now select favorable and unfavorable prediction values from the payload logging database. {{site.data.keyword.aios_short}} has automatically detected which column in the payload logging data contains the prediction values; those values are 0 (for no customer service action taken) or 1 - 3 (corresponding to follow-up actions, vouchers or discounts).
+- You will now select favorable and unfavorable prediction values from the payload logging database. {{site.data.keyword.aios_short}} has automatically detected which column in the payload logging data contains the prediction values; those values are 0 (for no customer service action taken) or 1 - 3 (corresponding to voucher, free upgrade or on-demand pickup).
 Add these values to the form and click **Next**:

   ![Positive and negative values](images/pos_and_neg.png)